ITVRoC/ekf-fast-lio2/README.md

 # EKF-Fast-LIO2

-This ROS package implements a customized Extended Kalman Filter (EKF) for sensor fusion using:
+This module integrates a customized Extended Kalman Filter (EKF) into the Fast-LIO2 codebase.
+The EKF performs sensor fusion using:

 - **Fast-LIO2 odometry**
 - **Wheel encoder odometry**